itchyfeetleech/linksite2/README.md

 - `ci.yml` covers linting, type checking, unit tests, and Playwright.
 - `pages.yml` builds and deploys to GitHub Pages.

+## Plugin system

+Desktop apps can now be extended via JSON manifests and Svelte modules.
+Drop files into `public/plugins/` and `src/plugins/` and they appear in the faux taskbar automatically.
+See [docs/plugins.md](docs/plugins.md) for the schema, sandbox contract, and sample implementations.

 ## Accessibility

 Playwright integrates `@axe-core/playwright` to keep the homepage free of WCAG 2.1 A/AA violations.
 Run `pnpm test:e2e` locally to validate before shipping.